Medical/Sexual Assault Amnesty Protocol

 The Medical Amnesty Policy reduces or eliminates disciplinary consequences when a student actively calls for help as follows:

-Person in need of medical attention
+Student in need of medical attention:

-- underage consumption and/or possession of alcohol
+- Underage consumption and/or possession of alcohol and/or illegal substances

-- provision of alcohol to an underage person
+- Provision of alcohol to an underage person

 Washington College encourages the reporting of sexual misconduct by survivors.
-The College recognizes that students who have been drinking and/or using drugs (whether use is voluntary or involuntary) at the time that violence, including but not limited to domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
+The College recognizes that students who have been drinking and/or using drugs (whether use is voluntary or involuntary) at the time that violence, including but not limited to domestic violence, dating violence, stalking, or sexual assault occurs, may be hesitant to report such incidents due to fear of potential consequences for their own conduct.

-A victim/survivor reporting sexual violence to College officials or a bystander reporting such violations, provided that their behavior did not place the health and safety of any person at risk, will not be subject to disciplinary action for violations of alcohol and other drug policies occurring at the time of the sexual misconduct.
+An individual reporting sexual violence to College officials or a bystander reporting such violations, provided that their behavior did not place the health and safety of any person at risk, will not be subject to disciplinary action for violations of alcohol and other drug policies occurring at the time of the sexual misconduct.